jwhiting/claude-code-slash-commands/commands/session-03-plan.md

   - Success criteria
   - "Keep in mind" section with any nuanced issues, complexities, non-obvious implementation details or constraints pertaining to this phase.
+  - Phase Classification: Each phase MUST declare itself as either:
+    * **Test-Bound** - Critical Testing Policies apply, verification step required
+    * **Test-Exempt** - Testing policies do not apply to this phase
   - Testing approach declaration: Each phase MUST explicitly state one of:
-    a) "This phase includes [new tests and/or validation of existing tests] for [what is being tested]" - triggers mandatory test execution requirements
+    a) "This phase includes [new tests and/or validation of existing tests] for [what is being tested]" - marks phase as Test-Bound
-    b) "Tests for this functionality will be implemented in Phase X" - defers but commits to future testing
+    b) "Tests for this functionality will be implemented in Phase X" - marks phase as Test-Exempt (defers testing)
-    c) "No tests required because [specific reason]" - exempts from test requirements
+    c) "No tests required because [specific reason]" - marks phase as Test-Exempt
   - Then the series of numbered steps, with enough detail that they can be reliably completed given spec and plan as context, but without doing the actual work of the step.
 It's good to have code snippets when helpful for illustration or critical context purposes, but not large chunks of detailed code.
-  - MANDATORY FOR TEST PHASES: If option (a) above, the phase MUST include explicit test execution steps that require passing tests to proceed. (e.g., "Run test suite X and verify all tests pass before moving to the next step.")
+  - MANDATORY FOR TEST-BOUND PHASES: If option (a) above, the phase MUST include explicit test execution steps that require passing tests to proceed. (e.g., "Run test suite X and verify all tests pass before moving to the next step.")
 Test execution and correction steps are core implementation work,